Estate Assets inside versus outside of an Estate

 Advantages and Disadvantages of Assets Inside versus Outside of an Estate

 There are pros and cons to having assets passing inside versus outside of an individual’s estate.
 When planning your estate, you must think of how distributing estate assets will occur.
-When assets pass outside of an estate they pass very quickly relative to the time it takes to obtain a Grant of Probate and administer an estate.
-These assets also will not be part of the value of an estate, which is used in calculating court probate fees and often legal fees.
+When assets pass outside of an estate they pass very quickly.
+This is especially true relative to the time it takes to obtain a Grant of Probate and administer an estate.
+The estate’s value, which is used to calculate court probate fees and often legal fees, will not include these assets either.
 In addition, having a particular asset pass outside of one’s estate can be a good way to ensure certain beneficiaries receive an inheritance without having to include them in your actual Will.
-This is particularly useful in blended family situations where a testator wants to ensure a new spouse is taken care of but also wants to ensure the Will shows the testator’s children are the beneficiaries of the estate.
+This is particularly useful in blended family situations where a testator wants two things.
+To take care of a new spouse, but also to ensure the Will shows the testator’s children as the estates beneficiaries.

 The Tip Of The Iceberg: Getting Legal Estate Law Help

 There are other advantages and disadvantages to passing assets outside of an estate versus inside of an estate.
 When planning and distributing estate assets, you must know the difference.
 Be sure to talk to a qualified Wills & Estates lawyer in determining which option is best for your particular circumstances.
 It is important to properly plan your estate.
 Our Calgary estate law lawyers will help you understand how assets can pass to a beneficiary.
-We will explain the pros and cons of different choices and then help you set up the legal means of making it happen.
+We will thoroughly explain the pros and cons of the different choices.
+After that we then help you set up the legal means of making it happen.
 Call Kahane Law Office today.
-You can reach us at 403-225-8810 locally or toll-free at 1-877-225-8817, or email us directly here today to contact us
+You can reach us at 403-225-8810 locally or toll-free at 1-877-225-8817, or email us directly here today to contact us!